konradjedrzejczak/RestApp/readme.md

 ## Description

-The Restaurant App allows users to manage coffees, drinks, users, and orders.
+The Restaurant App allows users to manage coffees, drinks, users, meals, and orders.
 It provides endpoints for adding, retrieving, updating, and deleting data related to these entities.
 - Adding, viewing, and deleting coffees, drinks, and meals.
 - Creating, confirming, and canceling orders.
 - Managing customers.
+- CoffeRatingController allows users to rate coffees available in the app.

 ## Technologies Used
 * Java